 Use a standard cable to connect the console port on the router to the yellow jack on the patch panel.

-Installing Windows XP and Server 2003
+Installing Windows 10 and Server 2012

 Startup

 Before starting the installation, you must select the correct machine for the operating system.
-Each machine has a small green label on the top with a license key for Windows XP Pro.
-One machine has a white label with the key for Windows 2003.
-Although any machine can be used for Windows XP, you should use the Dell GX620 model for Windows because the GX620 may not compatible with Ubuntu Linux.
+Each machine has a small green label on the top with a license key for Windows 10 Pro.
+One machine has a white label with the key for Windows 2012.
+Although any machine can be used for Windows 10, you should use the Dell GX620 model for Windows because the GX620 may not compatible with Ubuntu Linux.

 Select the system on which to install Windows.
-For Windows 2003, use the system labeled with the white “Win2003 Key” label.
-For Windows XP use a GX620 if it is available.
+For Windows 2012, use the system labeled with the white “Win2012 Key” label.
+For Windows 10 use a GX620 if it is available.

 Insert the Windows installation CD and reboot the machine.